szeryk/tmux_config/README.md

 - if you use neovim, install `vim-tmux-navigator` also in neovim
 - to have nice 3-pane window shortcut add this to your `.bashrc`:
     `alias ide='tmux new-window \; split-window -h -p 40 \; select-pane -t 1 \; split-window -v \; select-pane -t 0'`
+- nice prompt that fits this tmux conf: https://starship.rs/

 # List of dependencies:
 - tmux